Contract Lift vs. Crane Hire – which is right for you?

 Mobile crane hire

 For many construction companies, the obvious thing to do is to hire a mobile crane and operator to work to your instructions on site – on the surface it appears to be the cheapest option.
-However, this means that you will handle all the planning: selecting a suitable model of crane; arranging slinging and signalling personnel; providing a competent and appropriately trained Appointed Person to organise a Lift Plan with method statement and risk assessment; and providing a trained Lift Supervisor to oversee the lifting process while it is in operation.
+However, this means that you will handle all the planning: selecting a suitable model of crane; arranging slinging and signaling personnel; providing a competent and appropriately trained Appointed Person to organise a Lift Plan with method statement and risk assessment; and providing a trained Lift Supervisor to oversee the lifting process while it is in operation.

 On top of this, you must be insured against injury and damage to the equipment and third parties during the lift although the plant-hire company can often arrange insurance on your behalf, so it’s always worth talking to them in advance.